The 26th. Annual Mildred Council Community Dinner - Sit down with a stranger - leave with a friend

 Mildred Council, aka "Mama Dip," was the creator of this event and our source of inspiration and partner for 21 Community Dinners, celebrating our community's cultural diversity.
 She is sorely missed by all who knew her, and continues her legacy through her children and grandchildren.

-The Twenty-fourth Annual Mildred Council Community Dinner will be held Sunday, April 28, 2024 at 1 PM in the McDougle School Cafetorium, 900 Old Fayetteville Rd. in Chapel Hill.
 The Community Dinner is a community building event, crossing economic, racial, religious and ethnic barriers and presenting a wealth of wonderful, culturally diverse food and entertainment from our own community.
 In 2014 The Community Dinner was a winner of a National League of Cities Award for Cultural Diversity.

 Fresh Fruit